Series: Mortal Kombat: Conquest

 Mortal Kombat: Conquest was a live-action TV series based off the highly successful Mortal Kombat

 The series revolved around the winner of the previous Mortal Kombat, Kung Lao and his allies fights against various individuals who threaten Earthrealm.

 The series is regarded as something of a cult classic.
-It has not been released on DVD in the US, and has an infamous ending that divides fans to this day.
+It was finally released on DVD in the US in March 2015 after originally being released elsewhere, and has an infamous ending that divides fans to this day.

 This series contains examples of:

 - Kick Them While They Are Down: Shao Kahn does this to Raiden in the series finale.

 - Kill 'em All: Shao Kahn literally kills every major character at the end of the season.
 Season 2 would have had the Elder Gods intervening and hitting the Reset Button , but the show was cancelled, so Shao Kahn pretty much wins.

 - More Than Mind Control: In one episode a spell was cast to bring out all of the main three's worst traits.

 - Mr. Fanservice: Shang Tsung.

 - Neck Snap: A common way for kombatants to put down their opponents.
 Note that we mean put down as in "naptime," since it never seems to stop anyone from coming back later.